0xcabrex/Rexbot/README.md

 - `addrole` - adds the role to the user, if present in the guild (**CASE SENSITIVE**)
 - `removerole | purgerole` - Removes the role from the user, if present in the guild and if the user has it (**CASE SENSITIVE**)

+### Want to add my bot to your discord server?

+Use this [link](https://discord.com/api/oauth2/authorize?client_id=732538419787595846&permissions=8&scope=bot) to invite rexbot to your server!

 For any bugs, please report to me and I will try to fix it, if I have time ':)